 ABC News' Tahman Bradley Reports: A senior University of Mississippi official reacted Wednesday to the news that Sen. John McCain R-Ariz., wants to postpone Friday's presidential debate, saying that such a move would be "devastating" for the university which has already invested millions in preparation for the debate.

 Andrew Mullins, special assistant to university Chancellor Robert Khayat, told ABC News that the Ole Miss campus has been transformed to accommodate the candidates and the press.
-Road blocks are in place on campus and in the community and the debate television set for the candidates has already been constructed.
-He said the university has spent roughly five and half million dollars getting ready for the debate.
+Road blocks are in place on campus and in the community and the debate set for the candidates has already been constructed.
+He said the university has spent roughly $5.5 million getting ready for the debate.

 Mullins also noted that if the Commission on Presidential Debates asks the campus to hold the debate at a later date, he is not sure the university would be able to accommodate them.